Bellatrix

-Bellatrix is the third-brightest star and a candidate binary star in the constellation of Orion, positioned 5° west of the red supergiant Betelgeuse (Alpha Orionis).
+Bellatrix is the third-brightest star in the constellation of Orion, positioned 5° west of the red supergiant Betelgeuse (Alpha Orionis).
 It has the Bayer designation γ Orionis, which is Latinized to Gamma Orionis.
 With a slightly variable magnitude of around 1.6, it is typically the 25th-brightest star in the night sky.
-According to parallax measurements by the Hipparcos spacecraft, Bellatrix is located at a distance of 250 light-years.
+At only 244.6 light-years from the Solar System, it is the closest major star in Orion.

 Nomenclature

 Bellatrix is a bright star in the constellation of Orion (top right).

 The traditional name Bellatrix is from the Latin bellātrix "female warrior".
 It first appeared in the works of Abu Ma'shar al-Balkhi and Johannes Hispalensis, where it originally referred to Capella, but was transferred to Gamma Orionis by the Vienna school of astronomers in the 15th century, and appeared in contemporary reprints of the Alfonsine tables.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Bellatrix for this star.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Bellatrix for this star.
 It is now so entered in the IAU Catalog of Star Names.
 The designation of Bellatrix as γ Orionis (Latinized to Gamma Orionis) was made by Johann Bayer in 1603.
 The "gamma" designation is commonly given to the third-brightest star in each constellation.